 a. no payment until 20 to 25 years after the in-service date of the pipeline, following the full return on and of new equity; and

 b. payout of capital contributions only, without AFUDC or interest (the aggregate of capital contributions through May 31, 2001 equals approximately US$275.8 million).
+[PG&E will consider this proposal subject to due diligence.]

 15. Subject to applicable law and the requirements of any stock exchange, any press release or public announcement relating to the transactions contemplated by this Memorandum of Understanding will be mutually agreed upon and jointly made by TransCanada, Westcoast and the Withdrawn Partners.
 The foregoing and the provisions of paragraph 16 shall not prohibit any party from disclosing this Memorandum of Understanding or its contents to its attorneys, accountants or other advisors.
+It is anticipated that a press release will be made announcing the execution of an MOU.

 16. Except for the use of such information in connection with the transactions contemplated hereby or as otherwise required by law or regulations of any stock exchange, each party agrees to keep confidential any information obtained by it from the other parties in connection with its investigations or otherwise in connection with the transactions contemplated by this Memorandum of Understanding, provided that the foregoing shall not apply to information which is available to the public or is obtained from a third party (who does not breach an obligation of confidentiality in so disclosing such information) or is developed independently without any reliance on information provided in connection with this Memorandum of Understanding or the transactions contemplated hereby.
 If the transactions contemplated by this Memorandum of Understanding are not consummated, each party, at the request of the disclosing party, shall return to the disclosing party any documents and copies thereof received or obtained by it in connection with the proposed transactions and any analyses prepared based upon any confidential information.